ec-jrc/GWB/docs/installation.rst

 System-wide mode:
 -----------------

-As root, install GWB into the system by using one of the following options:
+As root, install GWB into the updated current version of your operating system by using one of the following options:

 * PCLinuxOS: Open Synaptic and search for/install: :code:`GWB`
-* Fedora/RedHat/CentOS: Download the package
+* Fedora: Download the package
   `GWB-Fedora.x86_64.rpm <https://ies-ows.jrc.ec.europa.eu/gtb/GWB/GWB-Fedora.x86_64.rpm>`_
   to a local directory.
 From a root-terminal enter the command: